DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 profiler is tagged with the `local root span id` and `span id` for the given trace/span.

 This is done using the `Datadog::Profiling::TraceIdentifiers::Helper` that retrieves a `root_span_id` and `span_id`, if available, from the supported tracers.
-This helper is called by the `Collectors::Stack` during sampling.
+This helper is called by the `Collectors::OldStack` during sampling.

 Note that if a given trace executes too fast, it's possible that the profiler will not contain any samples for that specific trace.
 Nevertheless, the linking still works and is useful, as it allows users to explore what was going on their